yashvaishnav/python/README.md

 ### Count Friday the 13ths

 If you're at this point, you are close to counting the number of Friday the 13ths.
 All you need now is an `if` condition that checks if the weekday is Friday, and the day of the week is `13`.

-You should get `198`.
+**SPOILER ALERT**: You should get `198`.